-Any member, annuitant, beneficiary, or employer may appeal a staff determination or interpretation of the Illinois Pension Code or the TRS rules which specifically affects them to the Board of Trustees Claims Hearing Committee.
-A written request for an administrative review must be filed with the executive director no later than six months after a TRS staff disposition or interpretation is given.
+Any members, annuitants, beneficiaries, or employers may appeal a staff determination or interpretation of the Illinois Pension Code or the TRS rules which specifically affects them to the Board of Trustees Claims Hearing Committee.
+A written request must be filed for an administrative review with the executive director no later than six months after a TRS staff disposition or interpretation is given.
 The TRS Board does not provide advisory opinions.

-Chapter 2: Membership
+Chapter Z: Membership